Minimality, distality and equicontinuity for semigroup actions on compact Hausdorff spaces: Introduction

-However, it should be noted that since $T$ is in general neither a syndetic nor a normal subsemigroup of $\langle T\rangle$, $(T,X)$ and $(\langle T\rangle,X)$ do not possess the same dynamics in general.
-In fact, contrary to what one might hope or expect, the passage from group to the semigroup case is not straightforward in many important cases; cf., e.g.,~\cite{EEN}.
-First let us see an explicit example for this as follows.
+However, it should be noted that since $T$ is in general neither a right-syndetic nor a normal subsemigroup of $\langle T\rangle$, $(T,X)$ and $(\langle T\rangle,X)$ do generally not possess the same dynamics.
+In fact, contrary to what one might hope or expect, the passage from group to the semigroup case is not straightforward in many important cases we will consider here; cf., e.g.,~\cite{EEN}.

+Benjamin Weiss had pointed out an example of a minimal action of a group $\langle T\rangle$ with a generating subsemigroup $T$ whose action is not minimal (cf.~\cite[p.~3062]{AA}).
+We can, however, show that if $T$ is amenable here, Weiss' case does not occur (see Reflection principle~II below).

+On the other hand, although $(\langle T\rangle, X)$ is minimal if $(T,X)$ is so; yet a minimal subset of $T$ need not be a minimal set of $\langle T\rangle$.
+Let us see an explicit example for this as follows.